CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines its scope with specific concrete actions, includes natural trigger terms developers would use, explicitly states when to prefer it, and proactively disambiguates from related skills.
+This is an excellent skill description that lists specific concrete capabilities, includes natural trigger terms developers would use, explicitly states when to use it, and proactively disambiguates from related skills.
 The boundary-drawing with sibling skills is particularly strong and reduces conflict risk significantly.
 The description uses proper third-person voice throughout.

 DimensionReasoningScore